-The Project is to be developed approximately 50 km north of the Alpha township in the Barcaldine Regional Council area.
+The Project is to be developed approximately 65 km north-west of the Alpha Township in the Barcaldine Regional Council area.
 The land use immediately surrounding the Project site is predominantly rural.

-The nearest sensitive receptor is a private residence approximately 4 km from the Project site Mining Lease Application (MLA) 70246 boundary (refer to Figure 21-1).
-The nearest sensitive community receptors are located in Alpha.
-Alpha also represents the nearest sensitive populations of children and elderly people.
+The nearest current sensitive receptor is a private residence approximately 4 km from the Mining Lease Application (MLA) 70245 boundary (refer to Figure 22-1).
+In addition to Alpha, the nearest sensitive community receptors are located in Forrestor (5 km north), Eulimbie (5 km north-east) and Surbiton South (10 km south-east).
+Alpha also represents the nearest sensitive populations of children and elderly people, although school buses will operate on local roads.

-The township of Alpha has a population of approximately 400, with half of this population being children under 14 or older than 55 and approximately 7% being indigenous persons (Australian Bureau of Statistics [ABS], 2006).
-The region is predominantly rural in character being reliant on the beef cattle industry, which support the highest percentage of the labour force.
+The township of Alpha has a population of approximately 350, with one-half of this population being children under 14 or persons older than 55, and approximately 7% being indigenous persons (Australian Bureau of Statistics [ABS], 2006).
+The region is predominantly rural in character, being reliant on the beef cattle industry, which supports the highest percentage of the labour force.